 Power purchase agreements represent a new consumption model that both enhances the commitment to environmental sustainability and enables energy savings.
 In BBVA’s case, the bank will have a fixed price for electricity from the wind farm, which will translate into an annual savings of approximately 10 percent.

 In Mexico, BBVA Bancomer has a PPA agreement with Enel Green Power, which like Endesa, is part of the Enel Group.
-The agreement covers 80 percent of its energy consumption.
-Additionally, BBVA has a similar accord in the U.S. that provides 100% of the energy consumption.
+The agreement covers 65 percent of its energy consumption.

 Other interesting stories